jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 10.

 ## Top 3 Solutions
+	Solution 1: Give Incentives to Fast Eaters
+	Solution 2: Share Table
+	Solution 3: Recommend Entertainment

 ### Solution 1: Give Incentives to Fast Eaters
 	How?
 	Ideation on HMW encourage customers to eat faster?
 We voted for the best.
 	Why?
 	Better than giving disadvantage to slow eaters.
 	(To encourage people to eat fast so that fewer people have to wait).

 ### Solution 2: Share Table
 	How?
 	Make full use of available seats in the restaurant
 	Why?
-Waste of available dining area space, benefits customer by removing waiting their time
+	Waste of available dining area space,
+	benefits customer by removing waiting their time

-### Solution 3 : Recommend Entertainment
+### Solution 3: Recommend Entertainment
 	How?
 	Make use of available sources near the restaurant.
 	Why?
 	People visiting restaurants in an unfamiliar region don’t have info,
 	so reduce the time searching for info and get right into entertainment

 ## Storyboards